BunSkillet/TacticalMap/README.md

 ## Current Features
 - **Map Selection** – Choose between several stock CS2 maps.
 - **Drawing Tools** – Freehand pen drawing with colour selection.
 - **Ping and Draggable Objects** – Double click or use the ping tool to highlight points.
 Drag icons (e.g. grenade, CT, T) onto the map.
+On touch screens press and hold an icon to drag it, or tap the icon then tap the map to place it.
 - **Object Selection** – Select placed objects to move or delete them.
+A Delete button allows removal on mobile devices.
 - **Pan and Zoom** – Scroll to zoom and drag to pan the map.
 - **Context Menu** – Right click the canvas to quickly switch tools.
 - **Real‑Time Collaboration** – All drawings, pings and objects are synced between connected clients.